NeoMutt

 int sort_validator (const struct ConfigSet *cs, const struct ConfigDef *cdef, intptr_t value, struct Buffer *err)

-Validate values of "sort" - Implements ConfigDef::validator() -.
+Validate the "sort" config variable - Implements ConfigDef::validator() -.

 int mutt_aside_thread (struct Email *e, bool forwards, bool subthreads)